Idol worshippers.

 6. Asherah (Asherim) (Canaanite goddess)

-7. Ashima (Hebrew: אֲשִׁימָא, 2 Kings 17:30, ancient Semitic goddess of fate related to the Akkadian goddess Shimti)
+7. Ashima (Hebrew: אֲשִׁימָא, “the men of Hamath made Ashima” 2 Kings 17:30, Canaanite mother goddess, and goddess of fate / Related to the Akkadian goddess Shimti)

-8. Ashtoreth, aka “the queen of heaven”, Asherah, Ashtoreth, Ashtaroth, Ishtar, Astarte, ʿAṯtart, Ashtart, Athtart, Ashtoret, Ashtarot, Astartu, Uni-Astre, Aset (goddess of war, beauty, hunting, love / Symbols: lion, horse, chariot / Canaanites, Phoenicians / Husband: possibly Baal, Hadad)
+8. Ashtoreth, aka “the queen of heaven”, Asherah, Ashtoreth, Ashtaroth, Ishtar, Astarte, ʿAṯtart, Ashtart, Athtart, Ashtoret, Ashtarot, Astartu, Uni-Astre, Aset (goddess of war, beauty, hunting, love / “the detestable idol of the Sidonians” 2 Kings 23:13 / Symbols: lion, horse, chariot / Canaanites, Phoenicians / Husband: possibly Baal, Hadad)

-9. Baal, aka Baʿal, “rider of the clouds,” (god of fertility, weather, rain, wind, lightning, seasons, war, sailors / Greek equivalent: Zeus / Mesopotamian equivalent: Hadad) (Hamman)
+9. Baal, aka Ba'al, Baʿal, “rider of the clouds” (god of fertility, weather, rain, wind, lightning, seasons, war, sailors / Greek equivalent: Zeus / Mesopotamian equivalent: Hadad) (Hamman)

 12. Baal-Zebub, aka Baalzebub, Beelzebub